 Once the heat declines, the Fatalii has a unique flavor.
 It is very citrus-like, similar to a faint hint of lemon or lime.
 There’s also a light earthy pepper taste.
 Compared to other hot peppers, the flavor of this yellow pod is quite extraordinary.

 Fatalii peppers are used in fruit salads, salsas, and fish, or other seafood dishes.
 They also pair well with grilled chicken, soups, curries and are perfect for making homemade hot sauces.
-The pods may be dried and used as a ground seasoning for chilis, chicken wings, or sprinkled over salads.
+The pods may be dried and used as a ground seasoning for chilis, chicken wings, eggs, or sprinkled over salads.

 Because of their unique flavor and incredible spiciness, Fatalii peppers are excellent for use in fruit salads to offset the sweetness, especially with fruits that pair well with lemon.
 Consider chopping up some pineapple, mangoes, and oranges and combining them with half of a diced Fatalii pepper for a sweet and spicy fruit salad.
 Be careful to keep the ratio of the Fataliis lower than the other ingredients, or else you’ll end up sweating over your bowl of fruit.